 - share the skills that are in demand (coding, research experience, internships possibilities, etc.)

 - converse about their path from student of mathematics to corporate mathematician

 - discuss how they use math in their jobs

 - talk about work life balance and making your passion into your job

 Visit Math to Industry for more information about the seminar and events.

-	This group is open to both female and male graduate and undergraduate students.
-Activities include

-	meetings with speakers and opportunities to learn about navigating careers and career transitions in
+The OSU Chapter of AWM is open to both graduate and undergraduate students.
+Activities include social events, meetings with speakers, and opportunities to learn about navigating careers and career transitions in mathematics.

-	mathematics.
-Contact Isabel Pena (organizer) or Barbara Keyfitz (faculty advisor) for more

-	information.